MaterializeInc/materialize/doc/user/content/sql/subscribe.md

   * An additional `mz_progressed` column appears in the output.
 When the column is `false`, the rest of the row is a valid update.
-When the column is `true` the rest of the row is not a valid update and its content should be ignored;
-    the row exists only to communicate that timestamps have advanced.
+When the column is `true` everything in the row except for `mz_timestamp` is not a valid update and its content should be ignored; the row exists only to communicate that timestamps have advanced.

   * The first update emitted by the `SUBSCRIBE` is guaranteed to be a progress message indicating the subscribe's [`AS OF`](#as-of) timestamp.